nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 <!--- `PUT /api/v2/Relationships/:id/Changes/:changeId/Reject` --->

-### Synchronization
+### Synchronization of Requestor Connector

 As a final step, the Requestor Connector must [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}) via `POST /api/v2/Account/Sync`.
+Now the Requestor Connector is informed that the Templator Connector has accepted the Relationship Request and that a Relationship has been established between the two Connectors.

 ## What's next?

-After a Relationship between the two Connectors is established, they are able to share more information with each other.
+After a Relationship between the two Connectors is established, they are able to share information with each other.
 For example, they can exchange Messages.
 How a Connector can send a Message to another Identity that it has a Relationship established with, is described in the [Integration Example]({% link _docs_integrate/integration-example.md %}).

 <!--- Refer to other guides here. --->